 Varna is one of the oldest cities in the world and is the Black Sea capital of Bulgaria.
 There is an airport and many low-cost airlines provide direct flights to Varna, especially in the summer.
 To make it easy, I selected 20 interesting attractions to visit in Varna and the region.
 As a bonus, I listed a few amazing places to eat and taste the local cuisine.

 How to get from Sofia to Varna?

 However, if you have more time and want to experience the best of your stay in Bulgaria, fly to Sofia and then take a bus to Varna – you will cross half of the country through Stara Planina (“Old Mountain”).
 Stara Planina divides the country into two parts.
 The sceneries are stunning no matter the season.
 The route is quite long, but it’s worth it.
 (I just realized that many Bulgarians are going to blame me for what I’ve just advised, as the route is for about 6h30….but anyway..check it out and it’s up to you to decide ):

-The highlights of the Black Sea Pearl Varna
+The main attractions of the Black Sea Pearl Varna

-Once in Varna, you have to make up your mind what to see and what to do in this Black Sea Pearl.
+Once in Varna, you have to make up your mind what to see and what to do first.
 That depends on what you like and how much time you have.
-I am going to guide you through a city tour and show you the main attractions.
+I am going to guide you through the main attractions of the city.

 First sight: The Dormition of the Mother of God Cathedral

 First, let’s begin with the city centre.
 It’s easily reachable no matter the location of your accommodation.
 Taxis are relatively cheap in Bulgaria and there are buses from and to every neighbourhood so transportation won’t be a problem.
 Once in the city centre, you won’t miss out the symbol of Varna – the Dormition of the Mother of God Cathedral.
 It’s majestic.
 So take a moment to admire the massive orthodox temple.